nrkno/sofie-core/.github/ISSUE_TEMPLATE/QUESTION.md

 ---
 name: Question
-about: Use this if you have a question to ask
+description: Use this if you have a question to the Sofie team
 title: ""
 labels: ❓ Question
 assignees: ''